running-alpaca/CIAL/README.md

 For example, constructing a knowledge base using images in EgoThink.

-Firstly, run all_image.py to collect all the 700 images into folder all_image:
+Firstly, run all_image.py to collect all the 700 images into the folder all_image:

 ```
 python all_image.py